Dipraz/NLP_app/README.md

 # NLP_app
-The NLP App provides a user-friendly interface that makes it easy to perform various NLP tasks.
+This NLP App provides a user-friendly interface that makes it easy to perform various NLP tasks.
 These tasks include:

 Text tokenization: This task breaks down text into smaller units, such as words and phrases.